raycast/extensions/extensions/convert-3d-models/README.md

 ![Image](metadata/2.png)

+## Commands

+* Convert Models...
+  * Convert selected 3D model files from one format to another
+* Quick Convert to STL
+  * Quickly convert the selected 3D models to STL

 ## Installation

 This extension relies on having [FreeCAD](https://www.freecad.org/) installed on the machine.
 You will be prompted to specify the path that FreeCAD is installed.